LuyangJia0058/MoletoSolv/README.md

 - A model for predicting the solvation free energies of **cations**.

 This study extends our previously published model for predicting hydration free energies of neutral solutes (*J. Phys.
 Chem.
 Lett.
 2023, 14, 1877–1884*), significantly enhancing its applicability to **ionic systems** and **non-aqueous environments**.

+## 📂 Data Files

+The `/data/` folder contains the following files:

+- `prediction_results.csv`: Output file containing predicted solvation free energies for solutes in various solvents.
+Each row corresponds to a solute–solvent pair.
+- `solutes_xyz.zip`: A ZIP archive containing `.xyz` files of solute molecules.
+All geometries were computed at the **B3LYP/def2-TZVPD** level of theory.
+- `solvent_parameters.csv`: Physically inspired descriptors for each solvent.

+These files are required for training, prediction, and validation tasks.